maikururu/itp2020exam/README.md

 ### Authors and acknowledgment:

-Major shoutouts to my dudes and dudettes that worked on this exam, it has been an honour and a blast.
+Major shoutouts to all the dudes and dudettes that worked on this exam, it has been an honour and a blast.
 You all know who you are, you the real ones!